hyvor/smtp-simulator/README.md

 X-Custom-Delay: <delay-in-seconds-for-async-responses>
 ```

 It is also possible to extend the responses from any other email address with these custom headers.
+The default delay is zero (bounce emails are sent immediately). -->